Dinger's Aviation Pages

 Another benefit of the Burnelli layout was that, with suitable ballast in the rear of the passenger compartment, you could detach the twin tail booms while still leaving the fuselage standing on the tailwheel.
 They built provision for this into the design. (you can make out the join-line for the tail running between the "A" and "F" serials on the tail boom in the photo above).

 Unfortunately, Sir Hugo's timing for starting construction of a new aircraft type could not have been worse.
-As war clouds gathered all the established aircraft companies found themselves with full order books and aircraft designers, production staff and skilled workmen became scarce.
+As war clouds gathered, all the established aircraft companies found themselves with full order books and aircraft designers, production staff and skilled workmen became scarce.
 This was to have dire consequences for the new OA-1 Flying Wing.
-The building of the prototype took much longer than anticipated and it was subsequently slated for a host of detail design flaws and bad workmanship in its construction.
+The design and building of the prototype was completed within the remarkably short time of 18 months, but this was still longer than anticipated and it was subsequently slated for a host of detail design flaws and bad workmanship in its construction.
 By the time the prototype first flew on 12th January 1939, piloted by Clyde Pangborn, the new Douglas DC3 had long replaced the DC2 on the production line and set new standards of performance and economy.
-British rivals like the deHavilland DH91 Albatross and DH95 Flamingo and the big four-engined
+The rival British deHavilland

-Armstrong Whitworth Ensign looked set for success and new designs in the pipeline with pressurised passenger compartments like the Douglas DC-4, Curtiss CW-20 and Fairey FC1 looked set to make the OA-1 obsolescent even before it entered service.
+DH91 Albatross and Armstrong Whitworth Ensign airliners were already in service and the prototype deHavilland H95 Flamingo, aimed at the same market as the OA-1, had flown the month before.
+New designs in the pipeline with pressurised passenger compartments like the Douglas DC-4, Curtiss CW-20 and Fairey FC1 looked set to make the OA-1 obsolescent even before it entered service.
 It is clear now that the OA-1 was three or four years too late to make any impact on the civil aviation marketplace.

 Cunliffe-Owen OA-1 in flight.

-In June 1939, the Cunliffe-Owen OA-1 went to the Aircraft and Armament Experimental Establishment (AAEE) at Martlesham Heath for evaluation and certification, testing continued until after the outbreak of war.
-Its flying qualities, although not perfect, were generally adequate for a prototype aircraft and its short take-off and landing run were remarked upon.
+In June 1939, the Cunliffe-Owen OA-1 went to the Aircraft and Armament Experimental Establishment (AAEE) at Martlesham Heath for evaluation and certification.
+Testing continued until after the outbreak of war.
+Its flying qualities, although not perfect, were generally adequate for a prototype aircraft, and its short landing run was remarked upon.
 However, as already mentioned, many aspects of the detail design were condemned, and the construction and workmanship were found to be woefully poor.
 The poor ergonomics of the cockpit, the flimsiness of the passenger windows and the lack of any anti-corrosion protection came in for particular criticism.
 It was refused a Certificate of Airworthiness (CofA) and returned to the manufacturer's Eastleigh factory.
-If Sir Hugo's timing for constructing the prototype OA-1 was disastrous his timing for building a brand-new aircraft factory could not have been better.
-When war was declared his factory space became much in demand and production from other manufacturers (notably Supermarine who shared the Eastleigh airfield with Cunliffe-Owen) and the need to reassemble aircraft shipped over from the USA into the port of Southampton soon filled it to bursting.
+If Sir Hugo's timing for constructing the prototype OA-1 was disastrous, his timing for building a brand-new aircraft factory could not have been better.
+In 1939 the factory had beem employed in the assembly of Lockheed 14 airliners for British Airways.
+When war was declared, his factory space became much in demand, and production from other manufacturers (notably Supermarine who shared the Eastleigh airfield with Cunliffe-Owen) and the need to reassemble aircraft shipped over from the USA into the port of Southampton soon filled it to bursting.
 There would have been no space to produce the OA-1 even if it had been a success.
 The Cunliffe-Owen factory was

-very badly damaged by the German Luftwaffe during the Battle of Britain, but it was repaired and continued in use throughout the war, including being used for the construction of 250 examples of the Seafire Mk III.
+severely damaged by the German Luftwaffe during the Battle of Britain, but it was subsequently repaired and continued in use throughout the war, including being used for the construction of 250 examples of the Seafire Mk III.
 The Cunliffe-Owen Seafires were particularly valued by pilots because they were completely flush-riveted, giving them better performance than those built by other companies.

 OA-1 coming in to land.
-Of particular note is the fuselage flap, this gave the aircraft a remarkably good short-field performance.
+Of particular note is the fuselage flap, this gave the aircraft a remarkably good short-field performance on landing.
+The fuselage and wing flaps could be operated separately to each other, although they had only two positions "up" or "down".

 What to do with the OA-1 prototype?
-The company did find time to fix many of its shortcomings and so it was granted a Certificate of Airworthiness late in 1940.
+The company did find time to fix many of its shortcomings.
+It was inspected by A&AEE again in March of 1940 and was granted a Certificate of Airworthiness late in 1940 (certificate number 6881).
 Since one of the major criticisms of its construction was the lack of any sort of anti-corrosion finish, what better place to use it than in a desert, where corrosion would be no problem!
 The aircraft was impressed into the RAF on 31st May 1941(although no RAF serial was allocated).
-In June 1941 it was piloted to North Africa by the dare-devil flyer Jim Mollison with a crew of three³, to join the Free French Forces.
+In June 1941 it was piloted to North Africa by the dare-devil flyer Jim Mollison with a crew of three⁴, to join the Free French Forces.
 It was flown out by a circuitous route, via Gibraltar, Malta, Cairo, Wadi Halfa, Khartoum, El Fasher, El Geneina and Fort Archambault to Bangui.
-One source said that Mollison claimed to have flown the first leg to Malta over the length of occupied France⁴ (although it's hard to see how this could be done, except at night and the hours of darkness would have been very short in June).
+One source said that Mollison claimed to have flown the first leg to Malta over the length of occupied France⁵ (although it's hard to see how this could be done, except at night and the hours of darkness would have been very short in June).
 There were some doubts that it could have landed at Gibraltar since the runway there had not been lengthened for large aircraft at that time.
-However, the OA-1's short-field performance must have made it possible since an eyewitness account of it taking off from Gibraltar on the 6th of June 1941 exists⁵.
+However, the OA-1's short-field performance must have made it possible since an eyewitness account of it taking off from Gibraltar on the 6th of June 1941 exists⁶.
 A photo of the OA-1, reportedly in either Malta or Egypt, shows it to have camouflaged upper surfaces (that was normal for British civil aircraft at the time).
 It also shows it still to be wearing its civilian registration.

 This photo of the OA-1 has been variously identified as being taken in either Malta or Egypt on its way to French Africa.
 A better photo, obviously taken at the same location, can be found in the Summer 2008 edition of Air-Britain Archive magazine, where it is identified as being in Malta.
-In the image above, you can clearly see the aircraft still has its civil registration, G-AFMB.
+In the image above, you can clearly see the aircraft still has its British civil registration, G-AFMB, although official records show the registration was cancelled on the 6th of June 1941, the day it is recorded as leaving Gibraltar.

 Rumours that the OA-1 was used by General Charles de Gaulle during his visits to French Africa are not backed up by any solid evidence (although de Gaulle did present Mollison with a jewelled cigarette case for ferrying the OA-1 out).
 The OA-1 was used for cargo carrying across French Africa, operated by Lignes Aériennes Militaires (LAM) a nominally civilian organisation, although dedicated to supporting the Free French military.
 Photos show that the air intakes under the engines were fitted with large air filters, similar to the ones used on